Why do women seek to give birth at home? And how can home birth be approached in the safest manner possible?

 “I’d really encourage [women] to look at the evidence,” Hannah says.
-“We’ve just published what we call a systematic review of all of the research on low-risk women intending to have a baby at home compared to hospital births.”
+“We’ve just published a systematic review of all of the research on low-risk women intending to have a baby at home compared to hospital births.”

 “Loads and loads of studies have been done all around the world and showed that having a baby at home – if you’re low-risk – is safe for the baby and safer for the mother.
-So we now have really good evidence and we’re about to publish another study.
-So I think the evidence is clearly there.”
+So we now have really good evidence.”

 “The government recommendations are there.
-There are publicly funded homebirth programs … there are about 14 around the country attached to a hospital.
-Now in that case, if you have that access and you live near a hospital who happens to have that, it’s great because you have no cost yourself.”
+There are publicly funded home birth programs … there are about 14 around the country attached to a hospital.
+Now in that case, if you have that access and you live near a hospital that happens to have that, it’s great because you have no cost yourself.”

 “If you have a private midwife providing that care … then you will have an outlay of a cost in order to pay for that private care,” Hannah explained.

 “Look online.
 Look at the science … There’s lots of information out there and there is lots of chatter but I’d also recommend you go to the scientific evidence.
 Just have a little look.”

 Want to know more about home births?
 Visit Home Birth Australia